Readers question: What is Austerity?

-- Austerity involves policies to reduce government spending and or higher taxes in order to try and reduce government budget deficits.
+- Austerity involves policies to reduce government spending (or higher taxes) in order to try and reduce government budget deficits – during a period of weak economic growth.

 Austerity policies are often associated with higher unemployment and lower economic growth.